 In this stage, the reduction of iron oxides to iron is carried out by one of two methods depending on the reducing agent which may be:

-- CO gas resulting from coke as Blast furnace.
+- CO gas resulting from coke as a Blast furnace.

-- Mixture of (CO + H2) resulting from natural gas as in Midrex furnace.
+- The mixture of (CO + H2) resulting from natural gas as in Midrex furnace.